 What are your clients' objectives (or potential client?)
 Perhaps they're not a good fit for you.
 Listen to their objectives, what they want to accomplish and if they're not a good fit for you let them go.

 Listen to members of your team.
 Listen to the other agent on the opposite side of the transaction.

 Ask good questions and then listen.
 You'll learn a lot.

 Continue listening to your clients' during the transaction.
 Be quiet and listen.

 Listen well.
 By listening well you learn what's most important for your clients, you'll be able to help them meet their objectives and move through successful transactions for your clients!

 8. Consistently provide value to your sphere and potential real estate clients and you'll stay top of mind

 Have a strategic Realtor® newsletter that WOWS them.
 It makes an impression and provides valuable and helpful information, not only in real estate, but also other areas too.
-It offers helpful tips for homeowners (home maintenance, home help), you share your knowledge on the local real estate market, offer tips for sellers and buyers and share local events happening.
+It offers helpful tips for homeowners (home maintenance, home help), share local real estate knowledger, offer tips for sellers and buyers and share community events.

 Don't just send your listings and open houses.
 That's about YOU.
 Provide helpful resources for your sphere.

 Give them a reason for you to be the top of mind Realtor® of PREFERENCE.